Keep your data private with Avast Secure Browser for Android

 Companies connected to the identity theft may include retail stores where credit cards were opened without your consent, or stores where your stolen card or card number was used.
 In some cases, thieves may have even applied for jobs with your name or information — contact these companies as well.

 Once you’ve reported your identity theft, financial institutions like your bank or investment account can send you new bank cards or login information for all your relevant accounts.
 In some cases, they may be able to reimburse you for stolen funds.

 After you’ve reported your identity theft to the relevant government agencies (like the FTC), the police, and credit bureaus, there are a few more things you can do to continue protecting your identity in the future.

 Here are additional ways to protect your identity after you’ve set up fraud alerts and filed official reports:

 You might still have some accounts that didn’t get closed or blocked in the wake of identity theft, or you might need to open new accounts with your updated information.
 Keep track of these other accounts and monitor them for any fraudulent activity.

 To prevent becoming a victim of identity theft again, start making a prevention plan.
 Keep your data off the dark web’s many marketplaces with tools like Avast BreachGuard.
-Or, browse the web using a Virtual Private Network (VPN) for PC (or a VPN for Mac), which encrypts your internet connection and prevents your IP address and other identifying information from being seen or stolen by hackers.
+Or, browse the web using a free Virtual Private Network (VPN) for PC (or a VPN for Mac), which encrypts your internet connection and prevents your IP address and other identifying information from being seen or stolen by hackers.

 Just like any other form of stealing, identity theft is a crime — often a cybercrime.
 It’s committed when someone steals your personal information or other personally identifying data floating around online.
 Signs of identity theft include unexplained bills, unfamiliar login alerts, suspicious bank activity, or being denied credit unexpectedly.
 Visit our guide to identity theft to learn more.